Amazon Elastic Beanstalk (EB)

 - You still want some control over underlying AWS resources (e.g., scaling settings, instance type).

-Amplify, Elastic Beanstalk & App Runner
+Elastic Beanstalk vs Amplify vs App Runner